 Firstly, try and work out which style you like.
 What kind of images are more appealing to you?

 Perhaps go off some recommendations and check out their work or do a google search.
 Maybe you met at an expo and loved what you saw.
 Keep in mind what you see on the internet is a low resolution image.
 An iPhone photo can look decent when viewing them on a screen and even better when the screen is 4.5 inches.
 Why am I saying this?
 Because it’s not really a clear indication of the gear the photographer is using – more on that later.
 However the image will give you a good understanding of their shooting and editing style.
 I’m going to touch on editing – this is a huge one.
 Year’s ago when it was film , the variance in each photo was due to colour cast, or the paper it was printed on, most of the control was how it was shot in camera, these days it varies because of the editing techniques used.
 Right now, photographers are more creative than ever and have their own editing styles which makes them more unique however some can still look quite similar to each other.
 You might be drawn to a particular photographer and not sure why.
 It’s not just their shooting, it’s how they’ve edited the image.
 Some are more dark and moody, some are light and airy (you could say I fall into this category), some others that I have heard the term ‘hipster’ be used, which basically means the natural colours in the image are altered, more browns and orange tones dominate.
 Some turn blue skies white, and the greens can become black.
 I will reiterate – there is NO RIGHT OR WRONG!
 It’s an artistic expression and you have to find which one appeals to you.
 But you also have to consider that if you are choosing particular colours on your day, and the images don’t reflect this – you need to be ok with that.
-Here is an example of my most recent shoot.
+Here is an example below.
 The first is the RAW image – no editing – straight out of camera.
 The next one is using more brown tones and the last one is my edit.
 If a photographer has a particular style, lets say they are hipster – all your photos will need to be edited like this otherwise they are inconsistent and that would just be weird.
 Have a look at instagram’s, you can get a pretty good idea of the editing style.

 These of course aren’t the only way to edit – it’s just to give you an idea of the variance in editing and trends but it sure goes to show how different the same image can look!